top of page

 Winner: North Star Medal of Lifetime Achievement (2024)

-An accomplished author and researcher, Prof. Upreti has published over 70 peer-reviewed research and review articles, book chapters, and several books focusing on agriculture, water resource development, environmental conservation, and sustainable development.
-His work has been featured in leading journals and has significantly influenced academic discourse in these domains.
+An accomplished author and researcher, Prof. Upreti has published more than 70 peer-reviewed research articles, review articles, book chapters, and several books.
+His work focuses on agriculture, water resource development, environmental conservation, and sustainable development.
+His research has been featured in leading journals, significantly influencing academic discourse in these domains.

-During his illustrious tenure, Prof. Upreti held several prestigious positions, including serving as the Chief Commissioner of the Nepal Agriculture Research Council (NARC) and as a Strategic Policy Advisor to the Environmental Protection Council (EPC) of the Government of Nepal.
+During his illustrious tenure, Prof. Upreti held several prestigious positions.
+He served as the Chief Commissioner of the Nepal Agriculture Research Council (NARC) and as a Strategic Policy Advisor to the Environmental Protection Council (EPC) of the Government of Nepal.
 His exemplary contributions to academia earned him the distinguished Best Teacher and Academic Administrator Award from Tribhuvan University, a recognition of his dedication to teaching and institutional excellence.
 Prof. Upreti’s impactful research has been widely recognized.
-His seminal paper, “Environmental Conservation and Sustainable Development Require a New Development Approach” (Journal of Environmental Conservation, Vol. 21, pp. 18-29, 1994), earned him the coveted Best Paper Award from the Switzerland based International Foundation of Environmental Conservation.
+His seminal paper, “Environmental Conservation and Sustainable Development Require a New Development Approach” (Journal of Environmental Conservation, Vol. 21, pp. 18-29, 1994), earned him the coveted Best Paper Award from the Switzerland-based International Foundation of Environmental Conservation.

-Professor Upreti was an East-West Center (EWC) doctoral fellow in sustainable Ariculture/Environment Resources from 1988-1992 at the University of Hawaii (UH), holds BSc.
-Ag (Hons). from Punjab Agriculture University (PAU), India, and Master (MS) Environmental Resource Management from University of Hawaii (UH).
+Professor Upreti was an East-West Center (EWC) doctoral fellow in sustainable agriculture/environmental resources from 1988 to 1992 at the University of Hawaii (UH).
+He holds a BSc.
+Ag (Hons) from Punjab Agriculture University (PAU), India, and a Master’s (MS) in Environmental Resource Management from the University of Hawaii (UH).

 Beyond academia, Prof. Upreti is a staunch advocate of Secular Humanism.
-He is a life member of the American Humanist Association (AHA), and a member of the International Council of Secular Humanism based in New York.
-His editorial contributions include serving on the advisory board of The New Encyclopedia of Unbelief, published by Prometheus Books, New York, and founding and editing the English magazine Humanist Voice from Kathmandu, Nepal.
-He is also the founding President of the Humanist Association of Nepal (HUMAN).
+He is a life member of the American Humanist Association (AHA) and a member of the International Council of Secular Humanism based in New York.
+His editorial contributions include serving on the advisory board of The New Encyclopedia of Unbelief, published by Prometheus Books, New York.
+He also founded and edited the English magazine Humanist Voice from Kathmandu, Nepal.
+Furthermore, he is the founding President of the Humanist Association of Nepal (HUMAN).

 Prof. Upreti’s most recent work, the book “ECOSOCIOCENTRISM: The Earth First Paradigm for Sustainable Living,” published by Springer Nature, has garnered significant attention for its groundbreaking perspective on environmental sustainability.
-The book introduces a paradigm-shifting perspective for addressing the Anthropocene epoch’s challenges.
-Prof. Upreti writes:
+The book introduces a paradigm-shifting perspective for addressing the challenges of the Anthropocene epoch.
+Prof. Upreti articulates:

 “We are living in the Anthropocene epoch, the most dangerous period of our time.
 If the current dominant infinite growth model continues without reforming its basic assumptions and modus operandi, environmentally sustainable development and living on planet Earth becomes a Sisyphean Myth… Only a healthy and functionally nourishing Earth can ensure the security of humanity and sustainable living, which is only possible if The Earth First Paradigm becomes the conscious working algorithm of humanity in the Anthropocene epoch of the twenty-first century.
 This is not merely a hopeful vision of the future; it is a logical and necessary path we must embark upon to prolong our sustainable living on planet Earth.”